fbaordo/mwPyRttov/README.md

 Optional: to use the MW surface emissivity atlas (RTTOV must be build including the HDF5 library).
 TELSEM atlas data must be located in the directory 'emis_data' and they can be downloaded from https://nwp-saf.eumetsat.int/site/software/rttov/download

+# How to run
+As an example to use this framework you can have a look at run_mw_rttov13v0.py or example_run_rttov.ipynb.
+Generally what you need:

+-  The Python wrapper build as described above
+-  The RTTOV rttov_wrapper_f2py.so library must be in your $PYTHONPATH
+-  NWP data (1D vector), interpolated at the satellite location
+-  You can choose to run RTTOV or RTTOV-SCATT for AMSR2 or SSMIS
+-  mw_rttov_cfg.py: some parameters to configure for RTTOV (here you may also add addiitonal satellite)
+-  What you get after runing the run_rttov function:
+  For each selected sensor's channel:

+	simTb:       simulated brightness temperature

+	simTb_noAtm: (This was implemented for the SIC algorithm) simulated brightness temperature with no Atm (e.g.: u10=0, v10=0, profQ=0, profCLWC=0, profCIWC=0, profCRWC=0, profCSWC=0, profCC=0)

+	surfEmis:    surface emissivty used in the radiative transfer calculations

+	strChsList:  list of channels (string that identifies GHz + pol)

+	emis_param_dict: internal RTTOV data structure

+	RTTOV-SCATT

+		{'EmisTermsDownCld','EmisTermsUpCld','EmisTermsTauCld','EmisTermsDownClr','EmisTermsUpClr','EmisTermsTauClr','EmisTermsBsfc','EmisTermsCfrac'}

+  	RTTOV

+    		{'Rad2Down','Rad2Up','Rad2DnClear','Rad2UpClear','Rad2Surf','Rad2ReflDnClear'}